Skip to main content

 Scammers use official-style emails to target Virgin Media O2 customers for personal data theft amid the 3G switch-off, with over one billion scam calls detected by Virgin Media O2's AI tool.

-• Scammers are exploiting the 3G switch‑off by sending emails claiming an urgent SIM upgrade with the subject `Alert: Switch to Your New 5G SIM for a Faster, Stronger Network`, using official‑style branding to harvest data.
+• Scammers are exploiting the 3G switch‑off by sending emails claiming an urgent SIM upgrade with the subject 'Alert: Switch to Your New 5G SIM for a Faster, Stronger Network' and mimicking official‑style branding, according to Virgin Media O2.

-• Call Defence, an AI tool developed by Virgin Media O2 with Hiya, has detected more than one billion suspected scam and spam calls/messages, with around 70 million labelled each month, and customers are urged to report scams via short code 7726 or email phishing@virginmediao2.co.uk.
+• Virgin Media O2 and partner Hiya say more than one billion suspected scam and spam calls/messages have been detected, with around 70 million labelled each month, and customers are urged to report scams via 7726 or phishing@virginmediao2.co.uk.

-• With Virgin Media O2, the industry moves to 4G and 5G, and CTO Jeanie York noted official info is available on the company's website as the network prepares to switch off 3G in coming weeks.
+• With Virgin Media O2, the industry moves to focus on 4G and 5G networks, as the company notes official info is available on its website.

 Insights by Ground AI